Skip to main content

 Messaging

-Wire transfers need to transmit payment codes and banking instructions through a secure system such as SWIFT (Society for Worldwide Interbank Financial Telecommunication), which provides a network that enables financial institutions worldwide to send and receive information about financial transactions.
+Wire transfers require the transmission of payment codes and banking instructions through a secure system such as SWIFT (Society for Worldwide Interbank Financial Telecommunication).
+SWIFT provides a network that allows financial institutions around the world to send and receive information about financial transactions.

-SWIFT does not facilitate funds transfer, rather it sends and receives payment orders, which must be settled by correspondent accounts that institutions have with each other.
+SWIFT doesn't facilitate the transfer of funds directly.
+Instead, it sends and receives payment orders, which must be settled through correspondent accounts that financial institutions maintain with one another.

 Types of clearing

-The following flows show the flow of a wire transaction and how its cleared in both individual and bank initiated transfers.
+The following diagrams illustrate the flow of a wire transaction and the clearing process for both individual and bank-initiated transfers.

 Types of USD clearing transactions